 Multiple Payment Methods for the buyers to add to the convenience of shopping in the marketplace.

 To Sum It Up

-The reason why this would work is because to attract customers first, the business owner would need to have a brand image or an in-house product that would make the customers sign up before the vendors.
+The reason why this would work is that to attract customers first, the business owner would need to have a brand image or an in-house product that would make the customers sign up before the vendors.

-The vendors will, however, look beyond the brand image, if the marketplace presents a unique value proposition and adds value to their business.
+The vendors will, however, look beyond the brand image if the marketplace presents a unique value proposition and adds value to their business.

-By doing careful analysis of the market and using creativity in the approach, the marketplace owner can formulate a business strategy that is best suited to the marketplace.
+By doing careful analysis of the market and using creativity in the approach, the multi-vendor marketplace owner can formulate a business strategy that is best suited to the marketplace.

 Make sure to opt for the right multi-vendor software that enables and assists to implement the business plan and helps to solve the chicken and egg paradox.

 The business plan of the marketplace should have a plan for both onboarding vendors and attracting customers, it is just a question of whom to approach first.